ProudOne/grunt-contrib-terser/README.md

-# grunt-contrib-terser v0.0.1

-> Minify JavaScript files with Terser
+# Terser for Grunt

-This currently fails some tests.
+This currently fails some tests and isn't recommended for production usage.